Apple may be considering stock split: Bernstein

 In a note to clients, senior analyst A.M.
 Sacconaghi wrote that a split would enable Apple to be considered for inclusion in the 30-company index, which he described as under-representing technology companies.

-There are five tech companies in the Dow: International Business Machines (IBM.N), Hewlett-Packard (HPQ.N), Microsoft Corp (MSFT.O), Intel Corp (INTC.O) and Cisco Systems (CSCO.O).
+There are five tech companies in the Dow: International Business Machines, Hewlett-Packard, Microsoft Corp, Intel Corp and Cisco Systems.

-The Dow is price-based, and includes only two companies that trade for more than $100 per share: IBM and Chevron Corp (CVX.N).
+The Dow is price-based, and includes only two companies that trade for more than $100 per share: IBM and Chevron Corp .
 Apple is trading up 2 percent at $607.